How Often Should I See My Dentist?

 • Older adults

 Regardless of how you feel about your overall oral health, it is important to see a dentist regularly.
 A good goal is to visit the dentist at least once a year for an oral health checkup.
-Although some evidence suggests that those at a low risk for disease may extend to 18-24 months.
+However some evidence suggests that those at a low risk for disease may extend to 18-24 months.
 Check in with your dentist for more information on how they assess your risk for oral disease and what their recommendation is for your individualized exam and cleaning schedule.

 Additional resources